N-Wouda/ALNS/README.md

 - The travelling salesman problem (TSP), [here][2].
 We solve an instance of 131 cities to within 2.1% of optimality, using simple destroy and repair heuristics with a post-processing step.
+- The cutting-stock problem (CSP), [here][4].
+We solve an instance with 180 orders, over 165 distinct beam sizes.
+The total stock available amounts to 165 beams of length 1000.
+TODO optimality

 ## References
 - Pisinger, D., and Ropke, S. (2010).
 Large Neighborhood Search.
 In M.